easegress-io/easegress/doc/cookbook/wasm.md

 	})
 	```

-7. Build with below command, if everything is right, `untouched.wasm` (the debug version) and `optimized.wasm` (the release version) will be generated at the `build` folder.
+7. Build with the below command, if everything is right, `untouched.wasm` (the debug version) and `optimized.wasm` (the release version) will be generated at the `build` folder.

    ```bash
    $ npm run asbuild